 The online sector is not yet mature.

-Technological changes are constant and the new online businesses.
+Technological changes are constant and new online businesses.

-That arise adapt to the new needs that come with them.
+That arises to adapt to the new needs that come with them.

 Depending on how the income is generated or how the exchange between buyer and seller is carried out, we can divide them into:

-- Online store with its own products: This the first thing that you could of think of when talking about this system.
-It has the same characteristics as a physical store but in an online version.
-For example Bebitus.com
+- Online store with its own products: The first thing that will come to mind when talking about e-commerce.
+The same characteristics as a physical store, but in an online version.

 - Dropshipping: At first sight, the consumer might think that everything is the same as normal e-commerce.
-The difference is that the seller does not send the product, but it’s a third party that does.
+The difference is that the seller doesn’t send the product, instead, it’s a third party that does it.

-- Affiliate e-commerce: A delay in the purchase process is affiliate businesses.
-Here, the store not only does not send the product, but it also doesn’t do the closing of the sale on its platform.
-What it does is refer the customer to another store, which pays a commission when the sale is confirmed.
+- Affiliate e-commerce: A delay in the purchase process are affiliate businesses.
+In this case, the store not only does not send the product but also the closing of the sale is not done on its platform.
+What it does is refer the customer to another store, which pays you a commission when the sale is confirmed.
 Affiliations with Amazon are very common.
-Example: Gearpatrol.com

-- Membership: This type of e-commerce looks for recurring purchases.
-The way to achieve this is with a periodical subscription, it can be weekly, monthly, or bi-monthly.
-These types of memberships are becoming more popular with the so-called “Mystery boxes”.
+- Membership: This type of e-commerce looks for regular purchases.
+For this, it offers a periodic subscription.
+This can be weekly, monthly, or bi-monthly.
+This type of membership is becoming popular with the so-called “mystery boxes”.